KseniaRI/todo-app/README.md

-# TODO App - you can add, delete and filter todos in todo list.
+# TODO App

+You can add, delete and filter todos in todo list.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).